 General Strategy Description.
-The Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in FLexible EXchange® Options ("FLEX Options") that reference the SPDR® S&P 500® ETF Trust (the "Underlying ETF").
+The Fund invests at least 80% of its net assets in FLexible EXchange® Options ("FLEX Options") that reference the SPDR® S&P 500® ETF Trust (the "Underlying ETF").
 FLEX Options are exchange-traded option contracts with uniquely customizable terms.
 Although guaranteed for settlement by the Options Clearing Corporation (the "OCC"), FLEX Options are still subject to counterparty risk with the OCC and may be less liquid than more traditional exchange-traded option contracts.
 Due to the unique mechanics of the Fund's strategy, the return an investor can expect to receive from an investment in the Fund has characteristics that are distinct from many other investment vehicles.
 It is important that an investor understand these characteristics before making an investment in the Fund.

 In general, an option contract is an agreement between a buyer and seller that gives the purchaser of the option the right to buy or sell a particular asset at a specified future date at an agreed upon price.
-The reference asset for all of the Fund's FLEX Options is the Underlying ETF, an exchange-traded unit investment trust that seeks to provide investment results that, before expenses, correspond generally to the price and yield performance of the S&P 500® Index (the "U.S. Equity Index").
+The reference asset for all of the Fund's FLEX Options is the Underlying ETF, an exchange-traded unit investment trust that seeks to provide investment results that, before expenses, correspond generally to the price and yield performance of the S&P 500® Index.
 The Underlying ETF invests in equity securities of companies, including companies with large capitalizations.
-To the extent the U.S. Equity Index concentrates (i.e., holds 25% or more of its total assets) in the securities of a particular industry or group of industries, the Fund will concentrate its investments to approximately the same extent.
-As of the date of this prospectus, through its use of FLEX Options on the Underlying ETF, the Fund is concentrated in the information technology sector.
+Through its use of FLEX Options on the Underlying ETF, the Fund has significant exposure to companies in the information technology sector.
 For more information on the Underlying ETF, please see the section of the prospectus entitled "Additional Information About the Fund's Principal Investment Strategies."

-The pre-determined outcomes sought by the Fund, which include the buffer and cap discussed below (the "Outcomes"), are based upon the performance of the Underlying ETF's share price over the period of December 1, 2024 through November 30, 2025.
+The pre-determined outcomes sought by the Fund, which include the buffer and cap discussed below (the "Outcomes"), are based upon the performance of the Underlying ETF's share price over the period of July 18, 2023 through June 30, 2025.
 This period is referred to as the initial "Outcome Period."
-Following the initial Outcome Period, each subsequent Outcome Period will be a one-year period that begins on December 1 and ends on November 30 of the following vear.
+Following the initial Outcome Period, each subsequent Outcome Period will be a two-year period that begins on July 1, and ends two years later on June 30, and the Fund will change its name to reflect the new Outcome Period.
 Upon conclusion of the Outcome Period, the Fund will receive the cash value of all the FLEX Options it held for the prior Outcome Period.
-It will then invest in a new series of FLEX Options with an expiration date of approximately one year in the future, and a new Outcome Period will begin.
+It will then invest in a new series of FLEX Options with an expiration date of approximately two years in the future, and a new Outcome Period will begin.
 Each FLEX Option's value is ultimately derived from the performance of the Underlying ETF's share price during that time.
 As the terms of the FLEX Options do not change during each Outcome Period, the Outcomes, including the buffer and cap discussed below, will be measured to the Fund's net asset value ("NAV") on the first day of the Outcome Period.
 The Outcomes may only be realized by investors who continuously hold Shares from the commencement of the Outcome Period until its conclusion.
 Investors who purchase Shares after the Outcome Period has begun or sell Shares prior to the Outcome Period's conclusion may experience investment returns that are very different from those that the Fund seeks to provide.